Secured vs Unsecured Credit Cards

 Secured credit cards are issued by nearly all of the leading credit card lenders.
 And yes, these cards still require a standard credit application.

 Secured cards are part of a major payment processing network including Visa, Mastercard, American Express, or Discover.
 Therefore, you can use them just like a standard credit card.
 It won’t have any indication on it that it’s a secured card.
 They look exactly the same.

 A secured credit card functions in the same way as a standard credit card.
 You can use the card anywhere that accepts the card brand, and make purchases up to your card’s maximum credit limit.

 Cardholders also receive monthly statements showing their end-of-period balances and the activity on the card during the specified month.

 If you go the route of a secured credit card, you need to know it functions like a standard card in that you need to make payments monthly.
 You will have the option to pay a minimum, or to pay more monthly.

 Best practice calls for never paying the minimum!
 Always pay off the entire bill at the end of the month when it is due.
 Otherwise, heavy interest rates will kick in.

 Secured credit cards are typically used by people who won’t qualify for a traditional, unsecured card.
 They are a means to an end.
 The end goal is to build a solid credit history.
 If used carelessly, and if you default on a payment, the polar opposite will happen: your fledgling score will be marred by delinquency.

 The only difference between a secured card and an unsecured card is that secured cards require collateral.
-The bank will hold onto the deposit, which protects the bank against losses in the event that the balance isn’t repaid.
-However, the deposit is not meant to be used to pay down the balance through the ordinary course of time.
+The bank will hold onto the deposit, which protects the bank against losses in the event that you cannot repay the balance.
+However, the purpose of this balance is not to pay down the balance.
+You are going to make your own on time payments.

 You need to make payments on a secured card just like any other credit card.
 Failing to make payments on time will result in negative marks on your credit report.
 Collection agencies could also chase after you for any amount you owe in excess of your deposit amount.